patractlabs/substrate-contracts-book/docs/redspot/guides/runtime-environment.md

 }
 ```

-In the Redspot console, these properties of env will be injected into global variables, and you can directly access them.
+In the Redspot console, these properties of env will be injected as global variable which you can directly access them.

 ```bash
 > network.name